keenlabs/keen-gem/README.md

 ### Usage

-Before making any API calls, you must supply the keen gem with a Project ID and an API Key.
+Before making any API calls, you must supply keen-gem with a Project ID and an API Key.
 (If you need a Keen IO account, [sign up here](https://keen.io/) - it's free.)

 The recommended way to do this is to set `KEEN_PROJECT_ID` and `KEEN_API_KEY` in your